AdobeDocs/pass.en/help/authentication/rest-api-v2/apis/logout-apis/rest-api-v2-logout-apis-initiate-logout-for-specific-mvpd.md

    <tr>
       <td style="background-color: #DEEBFF;">AD-Service-Token</td>
       <td>
-        The generation of the single sign-on payload for the Service Token method is described in the <a href="../../appendix/headers/rest-api-v2-appendix-headers-ad-service-token.md">AD-Service-Token</a> documentation.
+        The generation of the single sign-on payload for the Service Token method is described in the <a href="../../appendix/headers/rest-api-v2-appendix-headers-ad-service-token.md">AD-Service-Token</a> header documentation.
         <br/><br/>
         For more details about single sign-on enabled flows using a service token, refer to the <a href="../../flows/single-sign-on-access-flows/rest-api-v2-single-sign-on-service-token-flows.md">Single sign-on using service token flows</a> documentation.
       </td>